OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 - If you ran the script previously and prepared the ROM files with the necessary blobs, you can opt to skip this step.
 The script will ask if you want to inject blobs again.

-**Note**: ROM files with blobs already injected are located in `T440p-Libreboot-Toolkit/libreboot/t440p/lbmk/bin/release/t440pmrc_12mb`
+**Note**: After you inject the ROM files with blobs, they are then located in `T440p-Libreboot-Toolkit/libreboot/t440p/lbmk/bin/release/t440pmrc_12mb`

 ## Step 7: ROM Selection and Preparation
 - Lets the user select a ROM file and prepares it for flashing.